ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 ![3-2: The Malware-2](Images/3-2-22.png)

 Which I had to start manually, probably because I didn't realize the service was created at first.
 I noticed the **CreateService (%s) error %d** pop up on **DebugView**, so I didn't check the Task Manager at first.
-I also didn't explicily call **ServiceMain** and **Install** does not call it either, so that's why it did not start.
+I also didn't explicitly call **ServiceMain** and **Install** does not call it either, so that's why it did not start.

 Anyway, manually starting it in Task Manager and using **Fakenet-NG** to capture the network we can now see this: